 - 1. The cardholder must agree in writing that they fully understand and will comply with the corporate credit/debit card policy. - 2.
 Corporate credit/debit cards should only be issued with the express authorisation of the Chief Executive Officer.
-A formal written request, including reasons for the request, to the CEO is required This will require a clear business case. - 3.
-Limits for both credit and debit cards should be authorised by the Chief Executive Officer. - 4.
+A formal written request, including reasons for the request, to the CEO is required This will require a clear business case. - Limits for both credit and debit cards should be authorised by the Chief Executive Officer. - 4.
 Corporate credit/debit cards must only be issued to an employee of the City. - 5.
 Card information including card numbers and pin numbers are to be kept confidential and not shared other than the primary corporate credit card. - 6.
 Utilisation of the primary corporate credit card held by the Director Corporate and Governance (DCG) requires the completion and authorisation of the 'Credit Card Payment Request Form'.
-In cases where the DCG uses the corporate credit card then the form is to be counter signed by the Chief Executive Officer. - 7.
-Cardholders are required to retain all documentation including tax invoices and provide an approved monthly reconciliation to Finance immediately following the end of month and within five working days. - 8.
+In cases where the DCG uses the corporate credit card then the form is to be counter signed by the Chief Executive Officer. - Cardholders are required to retain all documentation including tax invoices and provide an approved monthly reconciliation to Finance immediately following the end of month and within five working days. - 8.
 In the event a credit/debit card is lost or misplaced this needs to be immediately reported to the Manager Finance. - 9.
-All credit/debit cards are to be returned to the Manager Finance upon notificationprior to of termination of employment and subsequently destroyed. - 10.
-All credit/debit cards should be held by the Manager Finance during times of extended leave. - 11.
+All credit/debit cards are to be returned to the Manager Finance upon notification prior to_of termination of employment and subsequently destroyed. - All credit/debit cards should be held by the Manager Finance during times of extended leave. - 11.
 Reward schemes should be used to the benefit of the City. - 12.
 Credit/debit cards should only be used for the purchasing of goods and services on behalf of the City and should not be used for personal expenditure. - 13.
 Credit/debit cards should not be used for cash advances.

+Policies Relating to Bus BEXB7.2

+Attachment 12.7.2 Policy Manual 2021 Reviewed Track changes Only

-Policies Relating to Business Excellence BEXB7.2 Reference/Associated Documents Local Government Act 1995 Local Government (Financial Management) Regulations 1996 Reference to Internal Procedure Register of Delegations DA - Municipal Fund Procedures and Payments Definitions N/A Monitoring, Evaluation and Review This policy has been risk assessed as Moderate.
+Local Government Act 1995 Local Government (Financial Management) Regulations 1996

+Register of Delegations DA - Municipal Fund Procedures and Payments

 THIS POLICY IS SUPPORTED BY / :

-REGISTER OF DELEGATIONS SERVICE AREA: POLICY OWNER: DA - MUNICIPAL FUND PROCEDURES AND PAYMENTS CORPORATE AND GOVERNANCE MANAGER FINANCE
+REGISTER OF DELEGATIONS SERVICE AREA: POLICY OWNER: DA - MUNICIPAL FUND PROCEDURES AND PAYMENTS CORPORATE AND GOVERNANCE FINANCE MANAGER FINANCE

 AMENDMENT STATUS

 DATE OF AMENDMENT STATUS OF AMENDMENT MINUTE ITEM REFERENCE

 22/11/11 12.9

 25/06/13 12.8

-22/09/15 Minor 10.7
+22/09/15 MINOR 10.7

-27/09/16 Review - Minor 12.9
+27/09/16 REVIEW - MINOR 12.9

-25/09/18 Review - Minor 12.5
+25/09/18 REVIEW - MINOR 12.5

-10/12/19 Review - Minor 12.8
+10/12/19 REVIEW - MINOR 12.8

-NEXT REVIEW DATE 2024 3
+NEXT REVIEW DATE 20243